entira/entira.github.io/_projects/folding-kayaks-expedition.md

 ---
 <h2>Intro</h2>

 Join the next adventure on traditional folding kayaks made of modern materials.
 A whole expedition packed only in backpacks able to reach any place in the world.
-Paddling among coral reefs, surrounded by tropical rainforest somewhere in Southeast Asia in the spring of 2023.
+Paddling among coral reefs, surrounded by tropical rainforest somewhere in Southeast Asia in the winter 2023 / spring of 2024.

 I'm looking for adventurous, experienced paddlers who like challenges.
 We will try to find and explore places where no one has ever been on a sea kayak before.